wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-sql-server-use-premium-storage.md

 - Test failovers.
 - Switch the AFP back to SQL1 and SQL2

-## Appendix: Migrating a Multisite AlwaysOn Cluster to Premium Storage
+##<a name="appendix-migrating-a-multisite-alwayson-cluster-to-premium-storage"></a> Appendix: Migrating a Multisite AlwaysOn Cluster to Premium Storage

 The remainder of this topic provides a detailed example of converting a multi-site AlwaysOn cluster to Premium storage.
 It also converts the Listener from using an external load balancer (ELB) to an internal load balancer (ILB).